Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Archtecture of GNN-LF

 where $\text{Emb}_1$ and $\text{Emb}_2$ are two embedding layers and $f$ is the filter function.

 These special functions are proposed by previous methods~\citep{BP, PhysNet}.

 where $\beta_k$, $\mu_k$ are coefficients of the $k^{\text{th}}$ basis.

-The full architecture is shown in Figure~\ref{fig::arch}.
 For PES tasks, the output module is a sum pooling and a linear layer.
-Other scalar prediction tasks can also use this module.
+Other invariant prediction tasks can also use this module.
 However, on the QM9 dataset, we design special output modules for two properties.
 For dipole moment $\mu$, given node representations $[s_i|i=1,2,...,N]$ and atom coordinates $[\vec r_i|i=1,2,...,N]$, our prediction is as follows.

 where $q_i\in \sR$, the prediction of charge, is function of $s_i$.
 We use a linear layer to convert $s_i$ to $q_i$.
 As the whole molecule is electroneutral, we use $q_i-\text{average}_j(q_j)$.

 For electronic spatial extent $\langle R^2\rangle$, we make use of atom mass (known constants) $[m_i|i=1,2,..., N]$.
 The output module is as follows.